Kettlebell Workouts for Beginners

 The kettlebell may seem intimidating at first glance, especially for the beginner or novice.

-Learning how to use a kettlebell isn’t necessarily easy, but it’s worth the time investment to get the fat-burning and muscle-building benefits that lifting kettlebells provides.
+Learning how to use a kettlebell isn’t necessarily easy, but it’s worth the time investment to reap the fat-burning and muscle-building benefits of lifting kettlebells.

-Kettlebell training specifically targets the areas that most people are lacking strength and flexibility in, from spending so much time sitting at a desk: glutes, hamstrings, upper back, and core.
+Kettlebell training specifically targets the areas where most people lack strength and flexibility due to spending so much time sitting at a desk: glutes, hamstrings, upper back, and core.

-While most often used for ballistic movements like swings, cleans, and snatches, kettlebells can also be used for all the standard exercises that would typically be performed with a dumbbell.
-The versatility and applicability of kettlebell training make a kettlebell the perfect tool for both at-home fitness as well as group classes at a gym.
+While most often used for ballistic movements like swings, cleans, and snatches, kettlebells can also be used for all the standard exercises typically performed with a dumbbell.
+The versatility and applicability of kettlebell training make them the perfect tool for both at-home fitness and group classes at a gym.

 Little space is needed, and an effective workout can take as little as 20 minutes and require just one or two kettlebells.